 I believe that these women are in truth the Suffering Servants of Christ, “despised and rejected,” women of sorrows and acquainted with grief.
 They are answering to a higher authority than that of the political structures of our Church, and in the fullness of time God will sweep away those barriers and free the Church to carry forward its mission of renewal as a living force and God’s witness in our society.

 * Reprinted in Daughters of Thunder: Black women preachers and their sermons, 1850-1979, Bettye Collier-Thomas (NY: Jossey Bass, 1998), pp. 240-44.

-Pauli Murray entered the General Theological Seminary.
+Pauli Murray, who was a vestry member, entered the General Theological Seminary.
 She considered Emmanuel to be her sponsoring parish, which “sent me forth as a member of your congregation with your blessings and prayers to begin my training for the Sacred Ministry”.* The Rev. Alvin L. Kershaw had helped her discern a call to ordination.

 Once I admitted the call of total commitment to service in the church, it seemed that I had been pointed in this direction all my life and that my experiences were merely preparation for this calling.
 In spite of my own intellectual doubts and the opposition to women’s ordination which was widespread within the Episcopal Church at the time, I took the fateful step of applying to the Right Reverend John Melville Burgess, bishop of the Diocese of Massachusetts, for admission to holy orders.
 (Autobiography, 1989, p.
 427)

 *From her sermon preached at Emmanuel on March 3, 1974.